What Is Shrinkflation?

 Is Shrinkflation Temporary?

-And because shrinkflation usually happens gradually, many consumers don’t even recognize it’s happening.
+However, because shrinkflation usually occurs gradually, many consumers don’t even recognize it’s happening.
 Instead, they just slowly see their grocery bills and household expenses increase.
 If companies were transparent and sold the same amount of product at a higher price, you’d likely notice — and perhaps balk — while you were putting the item in your shopping cart.

 With shrinkflation, companies can get a financial boost without (hopefully) triggering any consumer pushback.
 But careful, observant shoppers may still pick up on this sneaky business tactic.